sgentile/SPA_NET_Sample/BookService/README.txt

 2. Create seed data, etc...
 3. Add-Migration <name>   ie. Add-Migration AddGenre
 4. Update-Database to bring the database up-to-date.
 This time let’s specify the –Verbose flag so that you can see the SQL that Code First Migrations is running.

+If you delete the DB file, it still stays registered with SqlLocalDB.
+If LocalDb gets hung up with can’t attach (after manually deleting the DB file) or Login failed see JSobell’s and CodingwithSpike’s answers here:

+ef5-cannot-attach-the-file-0-as-database-1.

+Run ‘sqllocaldb.exe stop v11.0’ and ‘sqllocaldb.exe delete v11.0’ from the PM Console